 It can be naturally decomposed into carbon dioxide and water under composting conditions.
 It reduces the amount of CO2 emissions and solid waste in the process of petrochemical products.

-7Will PLA products be decomposed in the soil?
+7Will PLA products are decomposed in the soil?

-8Will it become worldwide food shortage or price by using corn to make raw materials?
+8Will it becomes a worldwide food shortage or price by using corn to make raw materials?

 As long as there are starchy crops that can be used to extract PLA, such as potatoes, cassava, wheat, etc., no such situation has happened so far.

 At current petroleum prices, PLA is more expensive than general-purpose plastics, such as PP, ABS, PE, and PET, but cheaper than special plastics or functional plastics, such as PC, Nylon, etc., and PLA is an environmentally friendly material.